waterafternoon/kiyaan/README.md

-This folder has two .py files, both of which is ready to go, out of the box.
+This folder has two .py files, both of which are ready to go, out of the box.
 Those files are named bowlmaker.py and beemaker.py, and they require python 3.

 -run